tinysystems/Taskify/README.md

     Go to generated code

 ### 2. Interpreter
-Allows developers to run and debug TaskDSL applications: Below core components are exist in interpreter.
+Allows developers to run and debug TaskDSL applications on PC.
+Below core components are exist in interpreter.

     Call stack
     Symbol table